johnhenry/toggl-tuesday/readme.md

 #### Test (--test, -t)

 You can use the test flag to preview changes without making them.
-If you provide the test flag, you won't need to provide credentials.
+If you provide the test flag, you won't need to provide authentication credentials.

 #### Weekends (--weekend, -k)

-You can use the weekend flag to ensure that weekends are NOT SKIPPED.
+You can use the weekend flag to ensure that WEEKENDS ARE NOT SKIPPED.

 #### Verbose (--verbose, -v)